magneticmojo/rock-paper-scissors-rest-api/README.md

 ### Testing
 A refactoring of some components would make it easier to test to the full extent.
 More automated tests could be added, with a wider coverage, and written in a more consistent style.
 Integration testning was done with Postman.
 Perhaps this could have been done with JUnit instead.
+To keep everything in one place.

 ### Documentation
 Only class-level short, concise comments are used.
 More detailed comments and javadoc method comments could be used to make the code more readable and understandable.
 Not the least if the API grows.
-However, my aim has been to write the code in a way that should be easy to understand without more extensive comments.
+However, my aim has been to write the code in a way that should be easy to understand without extensive comments.